S-Farooq/sblog/src/pages/blog/2019-02-19-lit-theory-is-fun/index.md

 <br/><br/>
 > We might, no doubt, find it a nuisance to count all the blades of grass or all the leaves of the trees; but this would not be because of our boldness or gaiety, but because of our lack of boldness and gaiety.
 The bore would go onward, bold and gay, and find the blades of grass as splendid as the swords of an army. **The bore is stronger and more joyous than we are**; he is a demigod--nay, he is a god.
 For it is the gods who do not tire of the iteration of things; to them the nightfall is always new, and the last rose as red as the first.
 <br />&nbsp;&nbsp; &mdash; G.K.
 Chesterton

+## Fun is in Making the Connections

+I will end with a quote from 'the mummy doctor' Aufderheide who managed to be that bore to actually find medical and anthropological information in something as dead as mummies:

+> "All knowledge is connected to all other knowledge. **The fun is in making the connections.**”
+<br />&nbsp;&nbsp; &mdash; [Arthur Aufderheide](https://www.newyorker.com/magazine/2005/05/16/the-mummy-doctor)